DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-03-24-adding-and-editing-organisations.md

 - website
 - address - address lines 1 to 3, town or city, county and postcode

 If the provider is a school, we use the URN to look up the contact details in the Get information about schools (GIAS) data to prepopulate the form.
-We also show a message at the top of the page to tell the user where the data has come from.
+We also show a message telling the user where the data originated.

 ### Editing an organisation